Human Resources Management

 | Remuneration for female employees (baht) | 85,756,335.00 | 96,794,148.00 | 96,848,364.00 |

-The company prioritizes employee development by establishing annual development and training plans.
-It provides financial support for
+The company prioritizes employee development by establishing annual development and training plans and providing support for

-training and seminars, both internally and from external institutions with specialized expertise, as appropriate.
-This aims to promote the development of knowledge, skills, and essential competencies according to professional fields, fostering employee growth and advancement alongside the company towards sustainable development.
+training and seminar expenses, both internally and from external institutions with specialized expertise, as appropriate.
+This promotes the development of knowledge, skills, and essential competencies according to professional fields, fostering employee growth and advancement alongside the company towards sustainable development.

-In 2025, the company conducted over 102 training courses to enhance employee skills and potential, averaging approximately 19.65
+In 2025, the company conducted over 102 training courses to enhance employee skills and capabilities, averaging approximately

-hours of training per person per year, with total training expenses of 3.07 million baht.
+19.65 hours of training per person per year, with a total training expenditure of 3.07 million baht.

-The company appointed a Safety, Occupational Health and Environmental Committee (SHE Committee) on November 14, 1988.
+The company established the Occupational Safety, Health and Environmental Committee (OSHEC) on November 14, 1988.
 This

 committee comprises qualified individuals from various departments within the company, representatives from both employers and employees, and representatives from contractors who serve as observers.
 Members serve two-year terms.
-Currently, there are 13 members on the Safety Committee, which holds monthly meetings.
+Currently, the OSHEC has 13 members and holds monthly meetings.
 The committee’s duties are as follows:

 - Develop an occupational safety, health, and environmental policy for the workplace and submit it to the employer.
-The policy and goals for 2025 remain the same as in previous years, aiming for zero work-stopping accidents.
+The policy and goals for 2025 remain the same as in previous years, aiming to reduce work-related accidents resulting in zero absences.

-- Develop guidelines for preventing and reducing accidents, injuries, illnesses, or nuisances resulting from employee work or unsafe working conditions, and submit them to the employer.
+- Develop guidelines for preventing and reducing accidents, injuries, illnesses, or nuisances caused by employee work or unsafe working conditions and submit them to the employer.

-- Report and recommend measures or guidelines for improving working conditions and the working environment to comply with occupational safety laws, ensuring the safety of employees, contractors, and external parties working or using services within the workplace.
+- Report and recommend measures or approaches to improve working conditions and the working environment.
+Comply with occupational safety laws for the employer to ensure the safety of employees, contractors, and external parties working on or using services at the establishment.

-- Promote and support occupational safety activities within the workplace.
+- Promote and support occupational safety activities within the establishment.

-- Review the occupational safety, health, and environmental manual for the workplace and provide feedback to the employer.
+- Review the establishment’s occupational safety, health, and environmental guidelines for submission to the employer.

-- Conduct a survey of occupational safety practices and report the survey results, including accident statistics, at every Safety Committee meeting, and submit the report to the employer quarterly.
+- Survey occupational safety practices and report the findings, including statistics on accidents occurring at the establishment.
+At every Safety Committee meeting, and submit quarterly reports to the employer:

-- Consider projects or training plans related to occupational safety.
-This includes projects or training plans on the roles, responsibilities, and duties related to safety for employees, supervisors, managers, employers, and personnel at all levels, to be submitted to the employer for review.
+- Consider safety training programs or plans, including those on the roles and responsibilities regarding safety for employees, supervisors, managers, employers, and personnel at all levels, and submit them for the employer’s review.

-- Establish a system requiring all employees at all levels to report unsafe working conditions to the employer.
+- Implement a system requiring all employees at all levels to report unsafe working conditions to the employer.

 - Follow up on the progress of reports submitted to the employer.

-- Submit an annual performance report, including identifying problems, obstacles, and suggestions for improvement of the Safety Committee’s duties after one year of service, to the employer.
+- Submit an annual performance report, including any identified problems.
+Obstacles and recommendations regarding the performance of the Safety Committee after one year of service are submitted to the employer.

 - Evaluate the workplace safety performance of the establishment.

-- Perform other workplace safety tasks as assigned by the employer.
+- Perform other workplace safety duties as assigned by the employer.

-working on company premises.
-However, the number of accidents resulting in work-stopping for employees and contractors remains below target.
-Furthermore, the number of accidents in 2025 is projected to increase by 32% compared to 2024.
-Therefore, the company is prioritizing the enhancement of proactive prevention measures.
-The Occupational Safety, Health, and Environmental Committee (OSH Committee) and relevant parties will jointly investigate and analyze the root causes of each accident to determine corrective actions and prevent recurrence.
-In addition, based on accident statistics, the company has established specific training measures for the top three areas and activities with the highest accident rates.
-These training sessions will be conducted every three months to raise awareness, reduce risky behaviors, and achieve the goal of reducing work-stopping accidents to zero.
-The company will continuously monitor and evaluate the effectiveness of these measures to ensure they reduce accidents.
-The following plans and actions have been developed:
+premises.
+However, the number of accidents resulting in work stoppage for employees and contractors still fell short of the target.
+Nevertheless, the number of accidents in 2025 increased by 32% compared to 2024.
+Therefore, the company is focusing more on proactively upgrading its preventive measures by establishing an Occupational Safety and Health Committee.
+The workplace environment committee (Occupational Safety and Health Committee) and relevant personnel jointly investigate and analyze the root causes of each accident to determine corrective measures and prevent recurrence.
+Furthermore, based on accident statistics, the company has established area-specific training measures for the three activities with the highest accident rates.
+This training is conducted every three months to enhance awareness, reduce risky behaviors, and aim for zero lost-time accidents.
+The company also mandates continuous monitoring and evaluation of these measures to ensure their effectiveness in reducing accidents.
+Therefore, the following plans and operations have been established:

-- Safety Training: The company provides safety training to all levels of employees, including new and existing staff, as well as contractors working on the company’s premises, as needed for each type of work and work area.
+- Safety Training: The company provides safety training to all employees, including new and existing staff, as well as contractors working on company premises, according to the needs of each type of work and work area.

-- Provision of Personal Protective Equipment (PPE): Appropriate personal protective equipment is provided to workers, tailored to the specific work area.
-Employees are made aware of the importance of wearing PPE.
-Supervisory and professional safety officers conduct rigorous inspections to ensure that employees and contractors wear PPE correctly and appropriately.
+- Personal protective equipment (PPE) is provided to employees in a manner appropriate to the work area, and employees are made aware of the importance of wearing safety equipment.
+Furthermore, there are safety officers at both the supervisory and professional levels.
+Rigorous monitoring is conducted to ensure that employees and contractors wear personal protective equipment correctly and appropriately.

-- Work Environment Monitoring: Environmental monitoring is conducted annually as required by law, including chemical concentration, air quality, noise, lighting, and heat measurements in the work area.
-The results of the 2025 monitoring showed that the environment met legal standards.
+- Work environment monitoring is carried out annually as required by law, including monitoring of chemical concentrations, air quality, noise levels, lighting, and heat in the work area.
+The results of the 2025 monitoring met all legal standards.

-- Safety Risk Analysis and Assessment: Safety analysis is conducted to identify potential hazards.
-4. Identify potential hazards that may arise from work activities, and find solutions and preventive measures.
-Conduct a Joint Safety Analysis (JSA) to identify hazards and define preventive measures for all activities.
+- Safety risks are analyzed and assessed.
+This includes conducting safety analysis to identify potential hazards and operational risks, as well as developing solutions and preventive measures.
+A Joint Safety Analysis (JSA) is conducted to identify hazards and define preventive measures for all activities.

-- Conduct annual emergency drills for seven plans: fire prevention and suppression; hazardous chemical spill prevention and suppression; flood prevention and suppression; wastewater overflow prevention and suppression; radiation emergency prevention and suppression; gas spill prevention and suppression; and accident prevention in response to emergencies such as spills, fires, and explosions of industrial waste.
+- Seven annual emergency drills are conducted: fire prevention and suppression, hazardous chemical spill prevention and suppression, flood prevention and suppression, wastewater overflow prevention and suppression, radiation emergency prevention and suppression, and gas spill prevention and suppression.
+And accident prevention in response to emergencies in the event of leaks, fires, and explosions of industrial waste.

-- Verify compliance with laws regarding occupational safety, health, and environmental conditions, including:
+- Check compliance with laws regarding safety, occupational health, and the working environment as follows:

-• Checking the wearing of personal protective equipment during work.
+- Check the wearing of personal protective equipment while working.

-• Holding meetings of the Occupational Safety, Health, and Environmental Committee at least once a month.
+- Hold meetings of the Safety, Occupational Health, and Environmental Committee at least once a month.

 Safety, occupational health, and working environment.